ldpercy/wiki-scitech/ssh-and-keychain-for-github.md

 We'll also install and setup keychain to automatically make these available on a per-local-login basis.

 N.B.
-Although this is intended for Github, the process for Gitlab is virtually identical
+Although this is intended for Github, the process for Gitlab is virtually identical.

+1. Create the authentication and signing ssh keys
+2. Create ssh config file for authentication with github
+3. Set local git to use the signing key
+4. Setup keychain to load the ssh keys
+5. Add keys to github

 ## Create authentication and signing ssh keys
 Each of these will ask for a passphrase.